VladIacobIonut/Swinflate/README.md

 This layout is designed to work with horizontal collection view of a single row and multiple columns.

-1. Before using it, please import in the class where your collectionView lies
+1. Before using it, please import in the class where your collectionView lies.

 ```swift
   import Swinflate
 ```

-2. To implement it, just pass an instance of the SWInflateLayout class to the constructor of the collectionView
+2. To implement it, just pass an instance of the SWInflateLayout class to the constructor of the collectionView.

 ```swift
   collectionView = UICollectionView(frame: .zero, collectionViewLayout: SWInflateLayout())
 ```

-3. You should also return the item size for your cells in the ```sizeForItem```   method of the ```UICollectionViewDelegateFlowLayout```
+3. You should also return the item size for your cells in the ```sizeForItem```   method of the ```UICollectionViewDelegateFlowLayout```  .

 ```swift
 extension CustomLayoutViewController: UICollectionViewDelegateFlowLayout {